splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/auto-instrumentation-nodejs-k8s.rst

 Requirements
 ================================================================

-Zero Config Auto Instrumentation for Node.js requires the following components:
+Automatic discovery for Node.js requires the following components:

 * Node.js version 14 or higher and supported libraries.
 See :ref:`nodejs-otel-requirements` for more information.
 * Your Splunk Observability Cloud realm and access token with ingest scope.
 For more information, see :ref:`admin-org-tokens`.